rrusk/DancePracticeMusicPlayer/README.md

 </pre>
 For instance, all Jive selections are in the <i>music_dir/Jive</i> folder, all Waltz selections are in the <i>music_dir/Waltz</i> folder, etc.
-The "Select Music" button on the lower right of the display can also but used to select the music folder.
+The "Music Settings" button on the lower right of the display can also but used to select the music folder.

 The musical selections are assumed to be at the correct tempo and to be of appropriate length.